Murder: Historical attitudes

-Historical attitudes
+In the Abrahamic religions, the first ever murder was committed by Cain against his brother Abel out of jealousy.
+The prohibition against murder is one of the Ten Commandments given by God to Moses in Exodus and Deuteronomy, which are part of the scripture for both Jews and Christians.
+In Islam according to the Qur'an, one of the greatest sins is to kill a human being who has committed no fault.

 The term assassin derives from Hashshashin, a militant Ismaili Shi'ite sect, active from the 8th to 14th centuries.
 This mystic secret society killed members of the Abbasid, Fatimid, Seljuq and Crusader elite for political and religious reasons.
 The Thuggee cult that plagued India was devoted to Kali, the goddess of death and destruction.
-According to some estimates the Thuggees murdered 1 million people between 1740 and 1840.
+According to some estimates the Thuggees murdered one million people between 1740 and 1840.
 The Aztecs believed that without regular offerings of blood the sun god Huitzilopochtli would withdraw his support for them and destroy the world as they knew it.
 According to Ross Hassig, author of Aztec Warfare, "between 10,000 and 80,400 persons" were sacrificed in the 1487 re-consecration of the Great Pyramid of Tenochtitlan.
 Japanese samurai had the right to strike with their sword at anyone of a lower class who compromised their honour.

 Slavery

 Southern slave codes did make willful killing of a slave illegal in most cases.
 For example, the 1860 Mississippi case of Oliver v.
 State charged the defendant with murdering his own slave.
 In 1811, the wealthy white planter Arthur Hodge was hanged for murdering several of his slaves on his plantation in the Virgin Islands.